goptos/app/README.md

 Running `Make goptos` will clone the additional Goptos repositories for you.
 This is also already run when using a Dev Container.

-You will need open the additional Goptos directory to your dev workspace.
+You will need add the additional Goptos directory to your dev workspace.
 If using Dev Containers this will reload the session.

 You should end up with a file structure as follows: